AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/google-cloud-storage.md

 ## Connect to your [!DNL Google Cloud Storage] storage through API or UI {#connect-api-or-ui}

-* To connect to your [!DNL Google Cloud Storage] storage location using the Platform user interface, read the sections [Connect to the destination](#connect) and [Activate segments to this destination](#activate) below.
+* To connect to your [!DNL Google Cloud Storage] storage location using the Platform user interface, read the sections [Connect to the destination](#connect) and [Activate audiences to this destination](#activate) below.
-* To connect to your [!DNL Google Cloud Storage] storage location programmatically, read the [Activate segments to file-based destinations by using the Flow Service API tutorial](../../api/activate-segments-file-based-destinations.md).
+* To connect to your [!DNL Google Cloud Storage] storage location programmatically, read the [Activate audiences to file-based destinations by using the Flow Service API tutorial](../../api/activate-segments-file-based-destinations.md).

 ## Supported audiences {#supported-audiences}